nanttylove/nanttylove/README.md

 - Support with other tasks outside of the squad

 Test manager [ January 2023 - Present ]
+**Responsible for Project Oneapp:**
+- Team Fraud
+- Team Platform

+1. **Accepting Customer Requirements with Product Owner**
-- Accepting customer requirements with PO
+   - Receive and understand customer requirements.

-- Planning and Refinement with the Team
+2. **Planning and Refinement with the Team:**
+   - Collaborate with the team for project planning and refinement.

+3. **Review of All Test Cases by the Team:**
-- Review of all test cases by the team
+   - Conduct comprehensive reviews of all test cases with the team.

+4. **Define Spec and Scope of Work:**
-- Define the spec and scope of work
+   - Clearly define the specifications and scope of work for the project.

+5. **Analyzing User Stories, Use Cases, and Requirements:**
-- Analyzing user's stories, use cases, and requirements for validity and feasibility
+   - Evaluate user stories, use cases, and requirements for validity and feasibility.

-- Check and monitor Kibana, and Dynatrace for API testing
+6. **Check and Monitor Kibana, and Dynatrace for API Testing:**
+   - Utilize Kibana and Dynatrace for continuous monitoring of API testing.

+7. **Report Bugs and Errors to Development Teams:**
-- Report bugs and errors to development teams and PM team
+   - Identify and report bugs and errors to the development teams.

-- Engage in functional test, DEV, SIT, UAT, and Production to ensure the quality of deliverables
+8. **Engage in Functional Testing (DEV, SIT, UAT, and Production):**
+   - Actively participate in functional testing across development, system integration, user acceptance, and production environments.

-- Manage resource QA for both SIT and UAT and Production (8 squads)
+9. **Manage Resource QA for SIT, UAT, and Production (8 Squads):**
+   - Oversee QA resources for system integration testing, user acceptance testing, and production across eight squads.

+10. **Prepare Test Reports and Overview Report:**
-- Prepare test reports and an overview report of the test
+    - Generate detailed test reports and an overall overview report.

+11. **Lead Testing Between QA and User:**
-- Leading testing between QA and user
+    - Take a leading role in coordinating testing activities between QA and end-users.

+12. **Focus on Urgent Tasks Affecting Customers, Set up Test Scopes, and Report Results:**
-- Focus on urgent tasks that affect customers and set up test scopes and report results
+    - Prioritize urgent tasks affecting customers, establish test scopes, and report results.

+13. **Support Other Tasks Outside of the Squad:**
-- Support with other tasks outside of the squad
+    - Provide assistance with tasks beyond the immediate squad responsibilities.

+14. **Support for Testing on Production:**
-- Support for testing on production
+    - Assist in testing activities in production environments.

-- Support for urgent tasks in a limited time (Hotfix etc.)
+15. **Support for Urgent Tasks in a Limited Time (Hotfix, etc.):**
+    - Respond promptly to urgent tasks, including hotfixes, within tight timeframes.

-- Request Sine-off Test Case and Test Results for SIT UAT
+16. **Request Sign-off for Test Case and Test Results for SIT UAT:**
+    - Facilitate the approval process by requesting sign-offs for test cases and results in system integration and user acceptance testing.

+17. **Support Various Tasks Related to QA:**
-- Support various tasks related to QA
+    - Offer support in various tasks related to quality assurance.
+    - Support and manage collaboration problems between SIT UAT and Regression teams.

 ** **